MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-data-collection.md

 - In the event where Microsoft must share customer data with OEM partners, customer consent is mandatory.

 ### What Data Subject Requests (DSR) controls do customers have?
 Microsoft supports on-demand data deletion per customer request.
-Customers can request that one of our support engineers delete all their logs for a given case at any time of the customer's choosing, before the data is permanently erased.
+Customers can request that one of our support engineers delete all their logs for a given case at any time, before the data is permanently erased.

 ### Does Microsoft notify customers when the data is deleted?
 For the automated data deletion action (90 days after case close), we don't proactively contact customers and notify them about the deletion.

-For the on-demand data deletion action, Microsoft support engineers have access to the tool that lets them initiate data deletion on demand.
+For the on-demand data deletion action, Microsoft support engineers have access to the tool that lets them delete data on demand.
 They can provide confirmation on the phone with the customer when it's done.

 ## Diagnostic data
 As part of the support process, Azure Stack Operators can [share diagnostic logs](azure-stack-configure-on-demand-diagnostic-log-collection.md#using-pep) with Azure Stack support and engineering teams to help with troubleshooting.